ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/data.md

 This is just a categorical variable where the groups apply to a taxa.
 So, we need information on the levels used, as for a standard categorical variable, and a link to taxonomic information as described in the examples above.
+An example categorical trait would be the observed life stage of the taxon.

 ### Numeric trait